Awards and Honors

 Trees, Water & People was honored by the United Nations Environmental Programme (UNEP) with the 2009-10 Sasakawa Prize for our work collaborating with local non-governmental organizations to distribute clean cookstoves to communities in Honduras, Guatemala, El Salvador, Nicaragua, and Haiti.
 TWP shared the prize with Nuru Design, a company bringing rechargeable lights to villages in Rwanda, Kenya, and India.

-The UNEP Sasakawa Prize, worth USD$200,000, is presented each year to sustainable and replicable grassroots projects around the planet.
-TWP received the prestigious Sasakawa Prize at an award ceremony in Bali on February 23, 2010, attended by dozens of Environment Ministers during the 11th Special Session of the UNEP Governing Council.
+The UNEP Sasakawa Prize, worth $200,000 USD, is presented each year to sustainable and replicable grassroots projects around the planet.
+The winners received the prestigious Sasakawa Prize at an award ceremony in Bali on February 23, 2010, attended by dozens of Environment Ministers during the 11th Special Session of the UNEP Governing Council.

 2008 Rio Tinto Prize for Sustainability

 In 2008, Trees, Water & People was the winner of the $1 million Rio Tinto Prize for Sustainability.
 Co-founder and Board Member, Stuart Conway, accepted the Prize at the 2009 International Economic Forum of the Americas (Conference de Montreal) in Montreal on June 9, 2009.

 The Rio Tinto Prize for Sustainability was designed to recognize and reward not-for-profit, civil society, and non-governmental organizations who have made significant contributions to the goals of economic, environmental, and social sustainability.